-Her areas of research interests include causes and consequences of alternative accounting choices, accounting regulation, voluntary disclosures, and capital markets.
+Dong's areas of research include causes and consequences of alternative accounting choices, accounting regulation, voluntary disclosures, auditing and capital markets.
+Her research on financial accounting has been published in journals such as The Accounting Review, and Advances in Accounting, incorporating Advances in International Accounting.

-Dong's academic credentials include an undergraduate degree in finance from the Guanghua School of Management, Peking University, an MS in finance from the Chinese Academy of Social Sciences, and a PhD in accounting from Michigan State University.
+Dr. Dong received a BS in finance from the Guanghua School of Management, Peking University (China), an MS in finance from the Chinese Academy of Social Sciences, and a PhD in accounting from Michigan State University.
 She is a member of the American Accounting Association.

 - ACG 6026 Accounting Concepts